-- The building is identified as being not contributory. - The building is identified as a contributory building, and - new evidence has become available to demonstrate that the building does not possess the level of heritage significance attributed to it in the incorporated document, City of Yarra Review of Heritage Areas 2007 Appendix 8 (as updated from time to time)and - the building does not form part of a group of similar buildings.
+- The building is identified as being not contributory. - The building is identified as a contributory building, and - new evidence has become available to demonstrate that the building does not possess the level of heritage significance attributed to it in the incorporated document, City of Yarra Database of Heritage Significant Areas, July 2019 and - the building does not form part of a group of similar buildings.